b6d/lima/docs/linked_data.rst

 has a :class:`Person` object nested inside, designated via the :attr:`author` attribute.

-For this we use a field of type :class:`lima.fields.Nested` and tell lima what data to expect by providing the ``schema`` parameter:
+For this we use a field of type :class:`lima.fields.Embed` and tell lima what data to expect by providing the ``schema`` parameter:

 .. code-block:: python